covid19-hg/covid19hg/src/pages/index.md

         determinants of COVID-19 susceptibility and severity.
     - image: /img/browser.png
       text: >
-        Aim 3: Provide a platform to share the results from analytical activities, as well as the individual-level data where possible, to benefit the broader scientific community.
+        Aim 3: Provide a platform to share the results from meta-analytical activities, as well as the individual-level data where possible, to benefit the broader scientific community.
     - image: /img/see-our-partners.png